PatrickDeelen/eqtlgen-web-site/eQTLGen-interaction-cookbook.md

 Most of these files are either already used or made by the eQTLgen phase 2 cookbook DataQC or imputation pipeline.

 - `vcf_dir` - full path to the folder with imputed filtered vcf files produced by eQTLGen imptutation pipeline "2_Imputation" step (postimpute folder)
-- `raw_expfile` - raw expression data (same as input to DataQC step)
+- `raw_expfile` - raw expression data (same as input to DataQC step).
+Genes/Probes on rows and samples on columns.
+Samples ids as specified on column 2 of the GTE file.
-- `norm_expfile` - normalized expression data (output of the DataQC step)
+- `norm_expfile` - normalized expression data (output of the DataQC step) samples on rows and Genes/Probes on columns.
+This file should be use exactly as created by the eQTLgen QCpipeline.
 - `gte` - genotype to expression coupling file
 - `covariates` - File that contains cohort covariates: E.g. sex and age.
-Sample ids should be the same as in the genotype data
+Samples on rows and covariates on columns.
+Sample ids should be the same as in the genotype data (column 1 of the GTE file)
 - `exp_platform` - Options: RNAseq; RNAseq_HGNC; HT12v3; HT12v4; HuRef8; AffyU219; AffyHumanExon
 - `cohort_name` - TODO seems to be unused
 - `genotype_pcs` - The genotypes PCs as calculated by the DataQC (GenotypePCs.txt)